 While it is believed that catching this much Antarctic krill does not affect the ocean’s ecosystem, in the long run, it will.
 Many concerned environmentalists warn that krill fishing competes with animals in the Antarctic waters.

-For instance, krill is a food source of whales, and around 2–5 tons of them are eaten by these marine mammals.
+For instance, krill is a food source for whales, and around 2 to 5 tons of them are eaten by these marine mammals.
 That makes 794 million tons a year.
-This along with krill fishing might wipe out the whole species of these tiny crustaceans.
+This along with krill fishing, might wipe out the whole species of these tiny crustaceans.

 5. At Risk of Chemical Contamination

 Many dog owners ask, “Is krill oil poisonous to dogs?”
 No, proponents state that krill is less likely to absorb toxins because it belongs at the bottom of the food chain.